-I went to the Theater for the New City in the East Village to see Mario Fratti's The Vatican Knows.
-The play is loosely based on the 2012 New York Times (May 14, 2012) article about the kidnapping of 15-year-old Emanuela Orlandi.
+Back in 2013, I went to the Theater for the New City in the East Village to see Mario Fratti's The Vatican Knows.
+The play was loosely based on the 2012 New York Times (May 14, 2012) article "Crime Boss’s Tomb Is Exhumed for Clues in Missing Girl’s Case", which is about the kidnapping of 15-year-old Emanuela Orlandi.

-According to Times article, there are three theories about what happened to Emanuela:
+According to Times, there are three theories about what happened to Emanuela:

-Approximately a week after the Times' article was published, another shocking theory was published in The Telegraph (22 May 2012).
-In The Telegraph, Father Gabriele Amorth, the Vatican's 85-year-old chief exorcist, confessed that 15-year-old Emanuela was kidnapped, forced to participated in Vatican sex parties and was then killed and discarded.
+Approximately a week after the Times' article was published, another shocking theory was published in The Telegraph (22 May 2012) and The Huffington Post.
+Per The Telegraph, Father Gabriele Amorth, the Vatican's 85-year-old chief exorcist, confessed that 15-year-old Emanuela was kidnapped, forced to participated in Vatican sex parties, and then killed and discarded.

 "This was a crime with a sexual motive.
 Parties were organised, with a Vatican gendarme acting as the 'recruiter' of the girls.
 The network involved diplomatic personnel from a foreign embassy to the Holy See.
 I believe Emanuela ended up a victim of this circle."

 Most recently, Netflix posted Vatican Girl: The Disappearance of Emanuela Orlandi (2022), which is a four part documentary series about Emanuela's kidnapping.
 The Netflix documentary referenced some of the theories that the Times piece mentioned like a possible link between Emanuela's disappearance and Agca.